 Features of the Abu Dhabi Circuit

-5.5 kilometres in length, it features 21 corners, 9 right-handers and 12 left-handers.
+5.281 kilometres in length, it now features 16 corners, as it has been shortened a bit: it used to be 5.554 kms, with 21 corners.
 There are a couple of long straights interrupted by chicanes and slow corners.
 The cars run with a lot of downforce, with an efficient aero package that means the drivers can tackle the slow corners as well as possible, while not hindering the car’s ability to hit a good top speed down the long straights.
 The engineers always have a busy time of it at this event, given that engines, gearboxes and brakes come under a lot of stress and overall car reliability will be vital.

 The Yas Marina track surface is very smooth, providing medium levels of grip.
 The race starts at dusk and so the track temperature drops over the course of the race and managing the tyres in these circumstances will be of paramount importance when it comes to car performance

 Lewis Hamilton has won on the Abu Dhabi Circuit five times, once for McLaren and the remaining four with Mercedes.

 |FIRST GRAND PRIX||2009|